 Most costs are eligible for funding, including rent, office expenses, travel, and personnel costs.
-Lobbying, grants to individuals, and capital expenses (such as the purchase of vehicles) are not eligible in accordance with U.S. law.
+Lobbying, grants to individuals, and capital expenses (such as computers and vehicles) are not eligible in accordance with U.S. law.
 Lobbying restrictions are generally understood as including calls to action for or against specific legislation, but they do not include litigation, the education of elected officials and the general public about existing legislation and the estimated impact of proposed legislation or other advocacy activities.
-RFF will indicate whether any of the applicant’s proposed activities or costs are not eligible for funding.
+RFF will indicate whether any of the proposed activities or expenses is ineligible for funding.

 Project support is available for applicants registered outside the US.
-General operating support and project support is available for US organizations.
+General operating support and project support are available for US organizations.
 Current Arcus and Russia Freedom Fund grantees are eligible to apply.

-Proposals can be received at email@example.com > in any format, as long as they conform to the eligibility criteria, are in English, and include the information below in (ideally) a maximum three pages (plus budget):
+Proposals can be received in any format, as long as they conform to the eligibility criteria, are in English, and include the information below in (ideally) maximum three pages (plus budget):

-c) Goal(s) or what will be achieved in a set period of time (up to two years)
+c) Goal(s) oor what will be achieved in a set period of time (up to two years)

-- d) Main activities, timeline, and evaluation (how the applicant will measure whether the goals have been achieved).
+d) Main activities, timeline, and evaluation (how the applicant will measure whether the goals have been achieved).
 The project timeline can reflect up to two years, beginning January 1, 2015.

 Who makes grantmaking decisions?

-A committee made up of representatives from the world of philanthropy, including the Arcus Foundation and the Open Society Foundations, the Council for Global Equality, International Lesbian and Gay Association-Europe, and Russian representatives, acting in an individual capacity, who are deeply knowledgeable about the situation in Russia.
+A committee made up of representatives from the world of philanthropy, including the Arcus Operating Foundation, the Council for Global Equality, International Lesbian and Gay Association-Europe, and Russian representatives, acting in an individual capacity, who are deeply knowledgeable about the situation in Russia.